-Staff have a good understanding of the Early Years Foundation Stage which contributes towards ensuring that children make good progress in their learning in this welcoming environment.
-Staff have a good knowledge of safeguarding matters.
+Staff have a good understanding of the Early Years Foundation Stage which contributes towards ensuring that children make good progress in their learning and development.
+Most processes enhance the learning environment and organisation of the nursery.
 Procedures and practices contribute towards the safety and welfare of the children.
-Partnerships with parents are effective and positively contribute towards children's learning and development.
-Partnerships in the wider context are used to promote sound care and education.
-The settings capacity for well-targeted continual self-evaluation and improvement is good.
+Good partnerships with other providers and effective partnerships with parents ensure that the needs of all children are met.
+Partnerships in the wider context are used to promote good quality care and education and also contribute to the continuous self-evaluation.
+The capacity for continuous improvement is good.